xmartlabs/fountain-docs/README.md

 - [FountainRetrofit](FountainRetrifit.md): Used to get a [`Listing`] from a Retrofit service without using a special adapter.
 - [FountainRx](FountainRxJava2.md): Used to get a [`Listing`] from a Retrofit service which uses a RxJava2 adapter.

-Each static factory has two constructors, one for each Fountain mode.
+Each static factory has two constructors, one for each of Fountain's modes.

 ## **Network Support**